 Can I get a business loan with a 600 credit score?

 Yes.
 A 600 score qualifies you for working capital loans, equipment financing, and revenue-based financing from online lenders.
-You won't get SBA or bank rates, but you'll have real options in the 15-30% range depending on your revenue.
+You won't get SBA or bank rates, but you'll have real options — your rate depends on your revenue and overall profile.

 How many lenders should I compare before choosing?